anonymous7002/m64p/README.md

 # Sneed64

-Sneed64 is a fork of m64p by loganmc10, aiming to provide a telemetry-free experience while otherwise being up-to-date with m64p's original codebase, with minor improvements being added as (s)needed by contributors and volunteers like you at large.
+Sneed64 is a fork of m64p by loganmc10, aiming to provide a pleasant experience while otherwise being up-to-date with m64p's original codebase, with minor improvements being added as (s)needed by contributors and volunteers like you at large.

 **Downloads found here: https://github.com/anoymous7002/sneed64/releases**
 ___